The Cause of CRPS

 If the pain receptors in the injured area become responsive to these neurotransmitters, a vicious cycle might be started.
 The pain would cause the release of catecholamines, which would then cause more pain, prompting the body to send out more of the neurotransmitters in an attempt to prepare itself for a fight or flight response.
 However, this theory has not yet been proven, and more research is required to determine its legitimacy.

-Another hypothesis regarding CRPS is that it is caused by a disruption in the healing process.
+Another hypothesis regarding the cause of CRPS is that it is a result of a disruption in the healing process.
 This seems to be a likely factor for CRPS, considering that the symptoms are similar to those expected by a wound that has not yet healed.
 The redness, soreness, and swelling could be caused by an overactive immune response.
 This is more likely in cases of RSD or causalgia brought on by serious injury.

 Another aspect of CRPS that has been noted is its similarity to other chronic pain disorders such as fibromyalgia.
 Some have even suggested that many cases of CRPS are simply a misdiagnosis of fibromyalgia.
 The similarities include comparable reactions to specific brachial pressure points in individuals diagnosed with both disorders.